folio-org/mod-calendar/docs/testing.md

 All integration tests should go within the `test/.../integration/` folder and extend `BaseApiTest`.
-For optimization, if a test is designed to not use the database or be idempotent, give it a `@Tag` with the proper `DatabaseUsage` value; this prevents the database from being re-initialized (slow!) every time a test completes.
+For optimization, if a test is designed to not use the database or be idempotent, give it a `@Tag` of `"idempotent"` (or, when possible, use `BaseApiTest` instead of `BaseApiAutoDatabaseTest` directly); this prevents the database from being re-initialized (slow!) every time a test completes.
 Failed tests will still cause a rebuild (as they may not have removed all traces of themselves).

 ## Surefire Reports